Car Rental in Barcelona: When You Need One (and When You Really Don't)

 A rental car makes sense if:

-• You’re picking up the car at the end of your Barcelona stay and driving to the south of France, Valencia or the Pyrenees
+• You’re picking up the car at the end of your Barcelona stay and driving on to the south of France, Valencia or the Pyrenees

 • You’re staying in a suburb or coastal town outside the metro network